ItsBarryZ/langchain-chain-chain/readme.md

 # Teaching chatGPT to write langchain code, written with langchain

-Being consistent with my vision that execution should be zero marginal cost in the future, I was bothered when chatGPT couldn't write langchain code.
+Being consistent with my vision that execution should be zero marginal cost and zero friction in the future, I was bothered when chatGPT couldn't even write langchain code.

 So I fed a langchain one-pager into chatGPT, \
 which generated the langchain code, \
 which can be fed more langchain documentation, \
 which can generate more langchain code. \
-I did not write a single line of code \
+I did not write a single line of code. \
-Life is beautiful again
+Life is beautiful again.

 Written at 2AM, but serious takeaways: